Our Mission Statement

 Sunday School 10:00 am (September thru June)

 - We are saddened to say thatFr.
-David Angelica will be officially retiring and moving to Florida.
-This Sunday will be his final week with us.
+David Angelica has officially retired and moved to Florida.
 The love and light he shared with us will shine in our hearts and prayers forever.
+We thank him deeply for his wonderful service!
 We are however glad to welcome back the Reverend Canon Charles Morris and Marshal and Victoria Hunt.
 They will be our interim ministers.

 We would also like to acknowledge our new Senior Warden, Bob Hardy and our new Junior Warden, Deborah Roderick for their continual hard work and determination.
 We also have fantastic new vestry members.